spraot/esphome_multical402/README.md

 Added:
 - Energy HiRes sensor for Multical 403 meters
 - Multical meter type defined in substitutions.
 Remember to alter to YOUR meter type!
+- energy_uom added in substitutions.
+Change default 860 to 0.86, if you use a meter with kWh as UOM for Energy registers

 Revised:
 - Separate calculation of cooling average sensors base values